monica85rodrigues/cake-demo/README.md

 You just need the _build.ps1_ file present in my [demo project](https://github.com/monica85rodrigues/cake-demo/tree/master/CompleteCakeDemo) and create a new file _**name-of-file**.cake_ in same directory.
 Usually the name of this file is build.cake but you can use another name.

-Yes, you only need this for start :D
+Yes, you only need this for start :blush:

 Now, you are ready to start writting in your cake file all the tasks you want.